 – With proper care, your root canal can last a lifetime–avoid chewing hard foods (ice, hard candy, etc.), Brush and floss every day, and maintain your bi-annual dental cleanings.

-To restore your damaged tooth, and to learn whether a root canal is right for your situation, please call and schedule an evaluation with our dentist, Dr. Mark Jensen, DDS at 913-553-3046.
-Our Mark S. Jensen DDS & Associates team in Shawnee Mission, Kansas is ready to help you maintain your oral health!
+To restore your damaged tooth, and to learn whether a root canal is right for your situation, please call and schedule an evaluation with our dentist, Dr. Mark Jensen at 913-553-3046.
+Our Shawnee Village Dental team in Shawnee Mission, Kansas is ready to help you maintain your oral health!